codekuu/github-action-push-to-another-repository/README.md

 # github-action-push-to-another-repository

-Push the branch running the actions to a repository and branch of your choice.
+Inspiration and majority of the code came from https://github.com/cpina/github-action-push-to-another-repository/.
+Customized it to be more suitable for going around the limit of 1 Cloudflare pages connection to a repository.
+You can use this action to push test/staging/development branch in a production repository to a test/staging/development repository and connect cloudflare pages.

 There are different variables to setup the behaviour:

 ## Inputs

 ### `destination-github-username` (argument)
-For the repository `https://github.com/cpina/push-to-another-repository-output` is `cpina`.
+For the repository `https://github.com/codekuu/github-action-push-to-another-repository` is `codekuu`.

 ### `destination-repository-name` (argument)
-For the repository `https://github.com/cpina/push-to-another-repository-output` is `push-to-another-repository-output`
+For the repository `https://github.com/codekuu/github-action-push-to-another-repository` is `github-action-push-to-another-repository`

 *Warning:* this Github Action currently deletes all the files and directories in the destination repository.
 The idea is to copy from an `output` directory into the `destination-repository-name` having a copy without any previous files there.